-The state of Alaska Department of Commerce, Community & Economic Development, Division of Banking & Securities regulates and administers the Money Transmission and Currency Exchange program and has oversight of the licensing, as well as handling of consumer complaints and auditing.
+The state of Alaska Department of Commerce, Community & Economic Development, Division of Banking & Securities (DCCED-DBS) regulates and administers the Money Transmission and Currency Exchange program and has oversight of the licensing, as well as handling of consumer complaints and auditing.
 The Alaska Uniform Money Services Act (AS 06.55) and accompanying regulation (3AAC13) requires any person that is in the business of money business services to first obtain a license.

 Surety Bond and License Requirements:

 - Complete the application and affidavit form for money transmitter including currency exchange, money transmitter only or currency exchange only and payment of the application and license fees found on the National Mortgage Licensing System (NMLS) website.
 If any questions are answered yes on the disclosure statements, provide an explanation for each.

 - Provide business formation documents if other than a sole proprietor and a certificate of good standing (that is dated not more than 60 days prior to the application filing date).